unionai/unionai-docs/source/api/flytekit-sdk/extending-flytekit.md

-# Extending flytekit
+# Extending Flytekit

-This package contains useful classes and methods for extending flytekit.
+This package contains useful classes and methods for extending Flytekit.

 ```{eval-rst}